mliew21396/remote-work/week-3/1-numbers-letters/README.md

 - Define local variables

 ## Summary
-For the challenges in week 3 you will want to read specified chapters in Chris Pine's [*Learn to Program*](https://pine.fm/LearnToProgram/).
+For the challenges in week 3 you will want to read specified chapters in Chris Pine's [*Learn to Program*](https://pine.fm/LearnToProgram/), 2nd edition.
+(If you are using the first edition, the chapter numbers will be off).

 In this challenge you will go through basic mathematical operations.